sitewhere/sitewhere-documentation/src/site/sphinx/index.rst

 SiteWhere |version| CE Documentation
 ####################################

-SiteWhere Community Edition is an open source IoT Application Enablement Platform.
-It provides a highly-configurable system that facilitates the ingestion, storage, processing, and integration of device data for one or more system tenants.
-SiteWhere also provides software development kits and agents for many of the most popular device technologies to allow them to interact and be controlled by the server.
+SiteWhere Community Edition is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
+SiteWhere is based on a modern microservices architecture and has been designed from the ground up for reliable, high throughput, low latency processing and dynamic scalability using technologies such as Apache Kafka and Docker.

 The following guides are available to help with installing, configuring, and using SiteWhere:

 .. toctree::
    :maxdepth: 2

+   architecture/index
    installation/index
    userguide/index